TechySC23/LocalRepo/README.md

 ## What is this?

-This is a website created as a test purpose.
+This is a website created for test purposes.

 ## Why did you create this?